André Costopoulos, PhD

 Janice Johnson started as the Assistant Dean of Students (Residence) in January of 2017.
 She came to the University of Alberta following a 17-year career at McGill University, where she worked in a variety of roles in residence life and enrollment services.
 Prior to joining the student affairs world, Janice worked in communications and project management in the film and theatre sector.
 She has extensive experience in leadership positions on community boards and foundations.
 Janice grew up in Montreal and studied at McGill University and Université de Montreal-HEC.

 Assistant Dean, Student Life

 Assistant Dean, Student Success

-Wendy's career has focused on working with postsecondary students, both domestic and international, who are experiencing challenges in achieving their goals.
+Wendy's career has focused on working with post-secondary students, both domestic and international, who are experiencing challenges in achieving their goals.
 She has extensive experience in working with mature students, students with diverse abilities, and students for whom English is not their first language.
 With more than 25 years of experience in adult education, both in and outside of the classroom, she remains passionate about helping students realize their dreams.
 She continues to balance her administrative duties with teaching so that she has a first-hand view of student needs.
-Wendy has taught in in three faculties at the U of A and in Inner Mongolia and Uganda.
-She has the privilege of leading a multidisciplinary team of professionals on campus who support the success of students in academics, career and experiential learning.
+Wendy has taught in three faculties at the U of A and in Inner Mongolia and Uganda.
+She has the privilege of leading a multidisciplinary team of professionals on campus who support the success of students in academics, career, and experiential learning.